 A stroke, sometimes called a brain attack, can cause severe damage to the brain from interruption of its blood supply and is a medical emergency.
 At Riverhills Neuroscience, multidisciplinary specialists with the unique skills needed to treat stroke and pre-stroke (TIA) come together, including interventional pain management specialists, neurologists, and physical medicine and rehabilitation specialists.
-There is an office in Crestview Hills, Kentucky, and three Cincinnati, Ohio, offices in Norwood, Anderson, and West Cincinnati, so if you’re struggling with damage caused by stroke, call the one nearest you or click the online contact form to get more information about treatment now.,
+There is an office in Crestview Hills, Kentucky, another in Centerville, Ohio, and three Cincinnati, Ohio, offices in Norwood, Anderson, and West Cincinnati, so if you’re struggling with damage caused by stroke, call the one nearest you or click the online contact form to get more information about treatment now.,

 There are three main types of stroke: